 Whenever selective search and extraction is wanted SELECT is used.
 The program can run on the CAT database, single CAT files (Nordic or Nordic compact) or the S-file data base.
 The output file, select.out, will also be in Nordic format.
 Since the input CAT database can contain both normal and compact files, the output will always be a normal file with blank lines between events.
 If however the input is one compact file, the output will also be a compact file.
+Normally, select outputs the whole s-file but optionally, select can output only selected stations (option 18).

 Note: If SELECT is used on the CAT database (normal operation), you need to UPDATE your S-file database in order to transfer changes from the S-files to the CAT database.

 Select can work with input in 3 different ways: